This is #newtk: more time for core activities thanks to virtual colleagues

 A second approach for process automation at thyssenkrupp is the software solution Robotic Process Automation (RPA for short) which is a series of digital bots that assist colleagues with repetitive standard tasks such as data input and data research – completely independently.

-Procurement at thyssenkrupp already enlists the help of digital assistant “Probo,” says Christoph Bruns: “All codes of conduct that suppliers have signed in order to work with thyssenkrupp must be stored in the internal procurement tool – this currently amounts to an estimated 30,000 documents.
-As a virtual employee with its own login data, Probo looks at a document, identifies the relevant supplier, logs in to the tool of its own accord, uploads the document to the right place and sends a confirmation e-mail.
-Probo needs a month to do what a person would manage in around six months – not to mention the fact that no one wants to upload documents eight hours a day for half a year!”
+Procurement at thyssenkrupp already enlists the help of digital assistant “Probo,” says Christoph Bruns: “All Supplier Codes of Conduct that suppliers have signed in order to work with thyssenkrupp must be stored in the internal procurement tool – this currently amounts to an estimated 12,000 documents.
+As a virtual employee with its own login data, Probo looks at a document, identifies the relevant supplier, logs in to the tool of its own accord and uploads the document to the right place.
+A human needs around six months to manage the task – not to mention the fact that no one wants to upload documents eight hours a day for half a year.
+Probo can do it in a much shorter time.“

 One major advantage of RPA software is its flexibility, which allows it to be connected to any system in the thyssenkrupp universe.
 This means, for instance, that bots are able to call up information from websites and transfer it to SAP systems or Excel spreadsheets.
 Arnd Willers adds: “Here, too, all the workings are rule-based.
 The focus of our digital assistants is therefore very much on freeing colleagues from the chore of repetitive manual tasks – if possible, at the touch of a button.”